Official websites use .gov

 Optical techniques for the evaluation of brain metabolism in neurocognitive disorders

 Neurocognitive diseases, which can have devastating effects, often affect how the brain uses oxygen.
-While imaging techniques capable of assessing cerebral blood flow and metabolism, such as FDG-PET (18-fluorodeoxyglucose positron emission tomography), have been used to evaluate disease severity and monitor progression, these modalities are resource-intensive and may use radiation, which make them unsuitable for researching these disorders in children.
+While imaging techniques capable of assessing cerebral blood flow and metabolism, such as FDG-PET ([18F]fluorodeoxyglucose positron emission tomography), have been used to evaluate disease severity and monitor progression, these modalities are resource-intensive and may use radiation, which make them unsuitable for researching these disorders in children.
 Given these limitations, there is a paucity of data regarding brain metabolic function in childhood neurocognitive disorders.
 New methods are needed to non-invasively characterize these disorders and improve evaluation of disease severity, progression, and therapy monitoring.

-Diffuse correlation spectroscopy (DCS) is an emerging non-invasive optical technique that uses the light fluctuations of moving particles to quantify blood flow deep in tissue.
+Diffuse correlation spectroscopy (DCS) is an emerging, non-invasive optical technique that uses the light fluctuations of moving particles to quantify blood flow deep in tissue.
 When coupled with advanced NIRS methods that characterize tissue absorption and oxygenation, the total metabolic rate of oxygen consumption can be recovered.
 In collaboration with Forbes Porter, Samar Rahhal, and Amir Gandjbakhche, we are exploring the feasibility of using NIRS and DCS to provide a non-invasive, non-sedative method for functional brain imaging of neurocognitive disorders.
-A pilot study was launched this year that uses these technologies to study a number of disorders that are extensively followed by NICHD clinicians: Niemann-Pick disease type C1 (NPC1), Smith Lemli Opitz syndrome (SLOS), and Juvenile Neuronal Ceroid Lipofuscinosis (CLN3).
+A pilot study was launched this year, which uses these technologies to study a number of disorders that are extensively followed by NICHD clinicians: Niemann-Pick disease type C1 (NPC1), Smith Lemli Opitz syndrome (SLOS), and Juvenile Neuronal Ceroid Lipofuscinosis (CLN3).

 NCT05642221 - Pilot Study of the Use of Functional Near-Infrared Spectroscopy (fNIRS) Combined with Diffuse Correlation Spectroscopy (DCS) in Neurocognitive Disease as Compared to Healthy Neurotypical Controls.